AndersonBrent/Invoice-Template-Application/README.md

 GOAL - Develop a responsive web application for converting modifiable HTML invoices into a collection for personal use.

 INCLUDE:
-  1) A main landing page for login/registration.
+  - A main landing page for login/registration:
     A) Registration should ask for relevant personal information like: name, email, address, phone #, etc...

-  2) Navigation for:
+  - Once logged in, navigation for:
     A) A collection of invoices.
       1) Button for creating new invoices.
       2) View existing invoices based on client -> invoice #, date, and amount.